Estimated reading time: 6 minutes

 General Liability Insurance

 This policy is standard coverage in business insurance.
-General liability insurance policies protect your business from potential losses if you ever are guilty or liable for bodily injury or property damage or personal injury.
+A general liability insurance policy protects your business from potential losses if you ever are guilty or liable for bodily injury or property damage or personal injury.
 Such liabilities include damages that either your employees, products, or services have caused.

 General liability insurance policies cover non-professional negligent acts.
 The Insurance Information Institute has listed some instances that qualify as situations that your business may be liable for.
 General liability insurance policies can cover damages from cases similar to the following examples: